I live in a town called Lewes in Sussex, and until just over two years ago football was never on my agenda.

 The Football Association

-Lewes FC has also challenged the FA with an open letter regarding the glaring gender-based disparity in the Prize Fund (£3.6 million in total for the men, 25K for the women anyone?).
+Lewes Football Club has also challenged the FA with an open letter regarding the glaring gender-based disparity in the Prize Fund (£3.6 million in total for the men, 25K for the women anyone?).

 It is planning a campaign to ask for 50:50 media representation of men’s and women’s sports.